Enjoy the First Three Chapters of BLOOD & WHISKEY

 Walked out with Nick?

 Mia shrugged.
 There were more pressing matters at hand, like finding some lipstick.
-She plucked a little silver tube on Annette’s vanity, uncapped it, and rolled it up.
-Blood red, her favorite color, and it matched her dress perfectly.
-Mia touched up her lips and swiped her fingertips under her eyes in case her smoky eye shadow or her mascara had smudged.
+She plucked a little silver tube on Annette’s vanity, uncapped it, and rolled up the bullet.
+Red, similar to the tube she kept in her dressing room.
+She touched up her lips and swiped her fingertips under her eyes in case her smoky eye shadow or her mascara had smudged.
 She was about to turn and walk out when she noticed a white handkerchief folded near the edge of the vanity.
 The top corner revealed a heavily embroidered monogram in pretty, curling script.

 At once, she knew.

 Annette Maybelle Elliott.